math4tots-misc/xc/README.md

   * Better coverage with tests.

   * User defined iterable (for for loops)
+    Think of elegant solution.
+    A Java/Python-like 'iterator' class is kind of heavyweight.
+    Requiring 'begin' and 'end' methods seem kind of ok, except it'll be weird to be able to create a non-primitive value type by calling 'begin' and 'end' of certain builtin objects.

   * Consider implementing some sort of aug assignment.